On central limit theorems for Ewens-Pitman model: Introduction and main result

 \section{Introduction and main result}

-Consider the random partitions induced by a Chinese restaurant process with $(\alpha,\theta)$-seating, with $\alpha\ge 0, \theta>-\alpha$.
+Consider the random partitions induced by a Chinese restaurant process with $(\alpha,\theta)$-seating, with $\alpha\in[0,1), \theta>-\alpha$.
 This family of exchangeable random partitions, referred to as $(\alpha,\theta)$-partitions in the sequel, is arguably one of the most fundamental models in combinatorial stochastic processes \citep{pitman06combinatorial}.
-In recent literature the $(\alpha,\theta)$-partitions have also been named as the Ewens--Pitman model (see \citep{favaro25asymptotic} and some references therein).
-When $\alpha=0$, the law of the exchangeable partitions follows the well-known Ewens sampling formula \citep{crane16ubiquitous} with parameter $\theta>0$, and when $\theta=1$ the induced random permutations are the uniform ones.
-Earlier developments from the combinatorial and probabilistic aspects of the random partitions can be found in \citep{pitman06combinatorial,arratia03logarithmic}.
+In recent literature the $(\alpha,\theta)$-partitions have also been referred to as the Ewens--Pitman model (see \citet{favaro25asymptotic} and some references therein).

+When $\alpha=0$, the law of the exchangeable partitions follows the well-known Ewens sampling formula \citep{crane16ubiquitous} with parameter $\theta>0$, and in the special case $(\alpha,\theta)=(0,1)$ the induced random permutations are uniform.
+Earlier developments from the combinatorial and probabilistic aspects of the random partitions can be found in \citet{pitman06combinatorial,arratia03logarithmic}.
 The induced random permutations have been studied more recently \citep{bahier22smooth,benarous15fluctuations,garza24limit,wieand00eigenvalue,francois25characteristic} in the literature of random matrix theory.
 On the application side, great success of these exchangeable random partitions has been found in Bayesian nonparametrics.
-The asymptotic frequencies $(P_j)_{j\in\N}$ of the $(\alpha,\theta)$-partitions have the Poisson-Dirichlet distribution \citep{feng10poisson} and show up in the weights of Pitman--Yor process; the Dirichlet process with $\alpha=0$ as a special case was first investigated by \citet{ferguson73bayesian}.
+The asymptotic frequencies $(P_j)_{j\in\N}$ of the $(\alpha,\theta)$-partitions have the Griffiths--Engen--McCloskey (GEM) distribution with parameters $(\alpha,\theta)$ and arise as the weights of the Pitman--Yor process; the special case $\alpha=0$, known as the Dirichlet process, was first investigated by \citet{ferguson73bayesian}.
 In words, the random partitions correspond to random clusters in various hierarchical models built upon the Pitman--Yor process.
-We refer to \citep{broderick12beta,contardi25laws} and references therein on results on Bayesian nonparametrics related to the $(\alpha,\theta)$-partitions.
-It is worth pointing out that the majority of the developments have been mostly on $\alpha=0$ in the literature.
-For some recent developments on $\alpha\in(0,1)$, see \citep{favaro25asymptotic,contardi25laws} and references therein.
+We refer to \citet{broderick12beta,contardi25laws} and references therein for results on Bayesian nonparametrics related to the $(\alpha,\theta)$-partitions.
+It is worth pointing out that the majority of the developments have focused on $\alpha=0$ in the literature.
+For some recent developments on $\alpha\in(0,1)$, see \citet{favaro25asymptotic,contardi25laws} and references therein.